joealden/corum-client/docs/2-design.md

 * `authorId` can be found in the clients local storage, as it was stored when the user logged in

+### Error Page

+In development, these error pages will give detailed error messages for debugging purposes, however in production, showing these details error messages may be of use to malicious users.
+For this reason, when in production mode, Corum will show helpful messages for the following situations:

+* They attempt to visit a subforum that doesn't exist
+* They attempt to visit a post that doesn't exist
+* They attempt to visit any other route that doesn't exist

+If an unhandled error occurs, a generic error will be displayed to not give any information to a malicious users that could result in an exploit.

 ### Testing

 #### Linter